-Small but important tip: remember to take pictures throughout the entire event, especially pictures of your design process & with the team.
+Pro tip: remember to document the entire event, e.g. taking tons of pictures of your design process & with your team.
 Teamwork is important, and design competitions help you get experience with people from unpredictable backgrounds, and yes you guys will want to tear each other’s hair out in 48 hours but it will be worth it.

 Everyone has an entrepreneurial friend who has a business or in the process of starting one.
 Apply the same process from local mom & pop shops and non-profits to helping your friend.

 A smart way to approach your friend is to be clear about what services you can offer, and perhaps start off with a trial period like 1-month to start with.
 Setting up clear expectations in the beginning protects you and your relationships in case the project isn’t a good fit.

 Redesigning a website or app is particularly useful for those who want to demonstrate their UI & visual design skills.
 There are plenty of major websites such as Craigslist, Wikipedia and almost all government websites (kudos if you redesign California DMV).

 My redesign of Hacker News led to inquiries from startups to do UX design for them.
 And it was decent mini portfolio piece in of itself.